Confidence Coaching: The Art of Building Self-Esteem, Self-Awareness & Self-Control Some people just ooze confidence.…

-Many of us struggle with shyness or social anxiety.
-Overcoming shyness opens up more possibilities and freedom in life.
-Phobias of any type are hard, but a social phobia is particularly debilitating because interaction with people can rarely be completely avoided.
-In my London practice I use hypnotherapy to help clients find freedom from shyness and build self-worth and confidence.
+Many of us are struggling with shyness or social anxiety.
+Overcoming shyness is a goal many people are looking for.
+Because overcoming this anxiety opens up more possibilities and freedom in life.
+In addition phobias of any type are painful, but a social phobia is particularly debilitating .This is because meeting people can rarely be avoided.
+In my London practice I use hypnotherapy to help clients find ways of dealing with shyness.
+As well as building self-worth and confidence.

-Here are 5 ways to start freeing yourself from shyness.
+Here are 5 ways to start freeing yourself from social anxiety and shyness.

-People who experience intense shyness usually have negative thought patterns that build up their fear of social interaction.
+People who experience intense shyness usually have negative thought patterns.
+These thoughts can increase their fear of social interaction.
 You can train yourself to take a step back and stop these negative thoughts before they raise your anxiety to a destructive level.
 These unhelpful thoughts might include:

 Mind reading – assuming you know what other people are thinking about you.